NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- **other**

-  .. [#] Provide a AttachedToSystem element for each referenced system.
+  .. [#] Provide a AttachedToComponent element for each referenced component.

 .. _panels_default: